Emiliopg91/RogPerfTuner/README.md

 sudo pacman -S --needed asusctl coreutils fuse2 hicolor-icon-theme hidapi libsecret libusb mbedtls power-profiles-daemon python python-pip qt5-base qt5-tools qt6-base qt6-charts qt6-svg scx-scheds upower
 ```

+Once you installed those packages, you can run the AppImage with support for every feature.

+To enable Steam integration, you should install Steam and Decky Loader previous to the first run of RogControlCenter.
+If you've already launched RogControlCenter you can delete ~/.RogControlCenter and perform Steam and DeckyLoader installation.

 ## Compatibility

 - Tested on CachyOS and Bazzite with KDE desktop environment